getlantern/lantern/README.markdown

 ```
 Call the given JavaScript with a given this and arguments.

-WARNING: 2013-05-19: This function is rough, and is in beta.

 If this is nil, then some special handling takes place to determine the proper
 this value, falling back to a "standard" invocation if necessary (where this is
 undefined).